Efficient and Near-Optimal Online Portfolio Selection: Efficient implementation

 Finally, we have at our disposal a computationally cheap approximate second-order oracle for~$P_t$ (and thus for~$P_t^\res$ as well).
 Namely, it can be verified (see Lemma~\ref{lem:volumetric-grad-and-hess}) that the gradient of~$V_t(w)$ is

 and the Hessian of~$V_t$ satisfies the bounds~$\Qmtx_t(w) \preceq \nabla^2 V_t(w) \preceq 3\Qmtx_t(w)$ with~$\Qmtx_t(w)$ as follows:

 Now, the point here is that~$\Qmtx_t(w)$ can be computed in~$O(d^2 (T+d))$ arithmetic operations (a.o.'s), whereas computing~$\nabla^2 V_t(w)$ exactly would take~$O(d^2(T+d)^2)$ a.o.'s.
 (The latter can be seen from the explicit representation of~$\nabla^2 V_t$ as the sum of~$(T+d)^2$ outer-product terms, cf.~\eqref{eq:V-hess} in Appendix~\ref{apx:derivatives}.)
-On the other hand, it can be shown that a quasi-Newton method in which the exact Hessian of a self-concordant objective is replaced with such an approximation---i.e., the one with a constant relative error as is the case for~$\nabla^2 V_t(w)$ and~$\Qmtx_t(w)$---admits strong convergence guarantees---namely, local linear convergence in a Dikin ellipsoid of the optimum; see Lemma~\ref{lem:quasi-Newton-update}.
+On the other hand, it can be shown that a quasi-Newton method in which the exact Hessian of a self-concordant objective is replaced with such an approximation---i.e., the one with a constant relative error as is the case for~$\nabla^2 V_t(w)$ and~$\Qmtx_t(w)$---admits strong convergence guarantees---namely, local linear convergence in a Dikin ellipsoid of the optimum; see Lemma~\ref{lem:quasi-Newton-update}. \paragraph{Conceptual procedure.} The above discussion suggests to replace~\eqref{def:VB-FTRL} with the update shown in Fig.~\ref{fig:VB-FTRL-Newton}, and referred to as~\eqref{def:VB-FTRL-Newton} from now on.
+In~\eqref{def:VB-FTRL-Newton}, the next portfolio~$\wt w_t$ is obtained by running~$S$ steps of a quasi-Newton method for the minimization problem in~\eqref{def:VB-FTRL}, under the affine reparametrization of~$\Delta_d$ onto~$\bDelta_{d-1}$, cf.~\eqref{def:affine-reparametrization}--\eqref{def:affine-reparametrization-inv}, starting from the previously chosen portfolio~$\wt w_{t-1}$, and approximating the Hessian~$\nabla^2 P_t(w)$ with~$\nabla^2 L_t(w) + 3\mu\Qmtx_t(w)$.